 From Italy’s Alto Adige DOC Terlano in the commune of Caldaro, located in the northern part of Italy that abuts Liechtenstein comes the Kettmeir 2014 Pinot Bianco.
 This wine expresses Granny Smith apples both on the nose and in flavor.
 The wine is savory and dry with a spicy finish.

 With Rosé being in fad finding something a little different in a Rosé wine is always fun.
 Star Lane Vineyards 2015 Rosé of Malbec fits the bill.
-There are fresh crisp aromas of honey almond, apricot and citrus.
+There are fresh crisp aromas of honey almond, apricot, and citrus.
 The flavors are citrus, especially lime with apricot and almonds.
 This is a bright refreshing crisp wine that shows the excellent quality that can be achieved with the Malbec grape in California.

-Finally a favorite of last year and is just as appealing this year is the Domaine Paul Mas Côte Mas Sud de France Rosé Aurore 2015.
+Finally, a favorite of last year and is just as appealing this year is the Domaine Paul Mas Côte Mas Sud de France Rosé Aurore 2015.
 A blend of Grenache, Cinsault and Syrah this wine from the Languedoc region of southern France is perfect to cap off the summer.
 Enticing with its pale salmon pink color and the bright vibrant label that beckons you with the beauty of the South of France and its Mediterranean influences.
 A traditional Mediterranean blend, on the nose there are florals especially rose.
 The wine displays red fruit, peach and is bright, fresh as well as refreshing.
 This is a very summery wine.

-Each of these summer wines has their own distinct flavors and excellently represents the regions they come from.
+Each of these summer wines has its own distinct flavors and excellently represents the regions they come from.
 All eight wines are a perfect choice to end your summer days and begin the onset of fall.